 Backing Houck also are keyboardist Jo Schornikow (a songwriter herself—and Houck’s wife) and percussionist (and photographer) David B. Torch, pictured above, as well as Stapleton’s Brooklyn bandmates in Virgin Forest: drummer Christopher Marine, bassist Jeff Bailey (and sometimes VF’s guitarist Jesse Anderson Ainslie).

 While on tour with Phosphorescent in the fall of 2011, Stapleton got into a brawl in Germany and broke his right arm (Vice, 2013) or hand (Stereogum, 2015) or wrist (Interview, 2015) whereupon he wrote the third Virgin Forest album with his left limb while recuperating in his native Florida after two surgeries and nearly a year in a cast.
-Since his bandmates presumably still were on the road, the album, titled VF3, is heavy on the keys.
+Since his bandmates presumably still were on the road, the album, titled VF3, is heavy on the keys, essentially a second solo work.
 (VF3 finally was released in February of 2015.
 Promo videos here are presented in the album’s sequence.)
 By way of introduction, Stapleton has a cameo, La Croix can-in-hand, at the top of “OK”; the “La Croix” promo and others are created by Matthew J. Walker, Stapleton’s eventual musical collaborator (about which more below).